astronomer/astro-docs/enterprise/next/02_develop/02_customize-image.md

 pymongo==3.7.2
 ```

 > **Note:** Astronomer Certified, Astronomer's distribution of Apache Airflow, is available both as a Debian and Alpine base.
-We strongly recommend using Debian, as it's much easier to install dependencies and often presents less incompatability issues than an Alpine Linux image.
+We strongly recommend using Debian, as it's much easier to install dependencies and often presents less compatibility issues than an Alpine Linux image.
 For details on both, refer to our [Airflow Versioning Doc](/docs/enterprise/stable/customize-airflow/manage-airflow-versions/).

 ## Add Other Dependencies